iamfreelight/sansar-avatarpaint/README.md

    - **Paint Trigger Volume**: Assign `FLS_PaintBucket_Paint_1a` to volumes where avatars can get "painted."
    - **Cleansing Trigger Volume**: Assign `FLS_PaintBucket_Cleanser_1a` to a designated "rinse" area.
 2. Configure the color and emissive level in the `FLS_PaintBucket_Paint_1a` script and the cleansing speed in the `FLS_PaintBucket_Cleanser_1a` script.
-3. Drop these scripts onto respective volumes in your scene to create the interactive avatar "painting" and "cleansing" experience.
+3. Drop these scripts onto objects and copy/paste references to the various triggers on the scripts, to create the interactive avatar "painting" and "cleansing" experience.

 ## Demo
 A pre-configured demo is available for free download on the Sansar store: [AvatarPaint Demo](https://store.sansar.com/listings/d6bfe4f3-1221-4ad6-8cfc-ba3d9211d318/fls-avatarpaint-demo-v01a).